Ikechukwu980/cicd-deployment-with-JavaApp-Terraform/README.md

 	 - Click save and apply

-** Create Credentials for connecting to Kubernetes Cluster using kubeconfig
-   	- After the cluster is created check the cluster
+** Create Credentials for connecting to Kubernetes Cluster using kubeconfig After the cluster is created check the cluster
-	- Kubectl get nodes
+	  `Kubectl get nodes`
-	- Get cluster --name demo-eks --region us-east-1
+	  Get cluster --name demo-eks --region us-east-1
+	 `cat /var/i\lib/jenkins/.kube/config`
-	- Cat /var/i\lib/jenkins/.kube/config  ** copy and store in a txt-file
+	  copy and store in a txt-file
-	- Navigate to Jenkins dashboard and click on manage Jenkins
-	- Manage credentials click on add credentials
+	  Navigate to Jenkins dashboard and click on manage Jenkins Manage credentials click on add credentials
-	- Select Secret file and select the file we just cpy
-    - Add id and description k8s and k8s
+	  Select Secret file and select the file we just cpy Add id and description k8s and k8s

 ** create Jenkins pipeline